Skip to main content

 The total latency observed is highly dependent on the complexity of the Realtime Feature View transformation.
 For example, if the transformation contains sleep(1), then it will take at least 1 second to run.

-Configuring the on_demand_environment for a Feature Service adds some overhead to each request, in addition to the time it takes to execute the transformation when calling that Feature Service with the get-features API.
+Configuring the on_demand_environment and required_packages for a Feature Service adds some overhead to each request, in addition to the time it takes to execute the transformation when calling that Feature Service with the get-features API.

 Executing transformations in an environment typically adds 20-50ms on top of the transformation time.
 This latency will be higher if there is a sudden spike in traffic, as the service scales to match the new load.